Trending Topics

 What sets the micromanufacturing process apart?
 Several factors:

-• High levels of automation: Microfactories are designed for most processes to be accomplished through automated production.
+• High levels of automation: Microfactories are designed for most processes to be accomplished through automated production including collaborative robots, artificial intelligence and automated material handling systems such as AMRs and AGVs.
+This helps facilities streamline production and operate with more efficient teams.

-• More design flexibility: Microfactories incorporate technology and configurations that support high levels of customization, enabling much greater design flexibility than higher-volume facilities with rigid design requirements.
+• More design flexibility: Microfactories incorporate technology and configurations that support high levels of customization, enabling much greater design flexibility and mass customization than higher-volume facilities with rigid design requirements.
+In many cases, CAD designs can go directly into production through digital design integration.

 • Hyperlocal production: Microfactories are a key part of building a smart factory and can be installed in nearly any type of facility, without the need for brand-new buildouts or extensive retrofitting.
-This means that they can usually be stationed much closer to customers than a traditional factory, which stabilizes the supply chain, increases reliability and reduces costs.
+This means that they can usually be stationed much closer to customers than a traditional factory, which stabilizes the supply chain, increases reliability, lowers lead times, and reduces costs.

 Some of the most important technologies enabling the emergence of microfactories include: